Practicing vs Verifying SMS Continuous Improvement

 - With all operational stakeholders in mind, including employees and contractors.

-The act of performing internal SMS audit demonstrates that you are dedicated to continuous improvement.
+The act of performing an internal SMS audit demonstrates that you are dedicated to continuous improvement.
 That is, the act of verifying continuous improvement is a continuous improvement activity in and of itself.

 Fulfilling this aspect of continuous improvement compliance involves being able to show a strong history of consistent internal SMS audit documentation.

-Have an Internal Audit Plan
+Have an Internal Audit Plan?

 One aspect of conducting periodic internal audits is having an auditing plan.
 This plan should include: